 1. Open a drinks stand

 Your grandparents may remember selling lemonade on the sidewalk or in parking spaces in the olden days.
-It’s an old-fashioned way to make money but still works pretty well in 2022.
+It’s an old-fashioned way to make money but still works pretty to date.

 Adults mostly buy from lemonade stands because they want to support the cute kid selling lemonade.